Which analytics will give me the best tools to grow my business?

 For the museums, having users scan their coupon code upon arrival allows the ability to track exactly how many paying customers converted as a direct result of the map, thus determining the ROI from their $500 dollars.

-Now, not everyone who picks up the map is going to sign-up with their email, but by subtracting the number of copies left over at the end of the campaign with the total number of copies originally printed, we can determine how many total copies were picked up.
+Now, not everyone who picks up the map is going to sign-up with their email, however, by subtracting the number of copies left over at the end of the campaign with the total number of copies originally printed, we can determine how many total copies were picked up (pickup rate).

-By knowing the pickup and conversion rates, both the museums and tourism commission can determine their overall ROI and whether or not it was a good investment.
+By knowing the pickup and conversion rates, both the museums and tourism commission can determine their overall ROI and gauge whether or not it was an effective promotion.

 Key Takeaway: the most important aspect of any marketing campaign is to create a funnel in which you can drive email sign-ups and build a database of prospective customers.
 To do this you must include some type of call to action.